 UMA (UMA)

-Specializes in synthetic assets and financial contracts on Ethereum.
-Its oracles are often used in prediction markets and options.
+Specializes in synthetic assets and financial smart contracts on Ethereum.
+Widely used in prediction markets and options.

 DIA (DIA)

-An open-source project aggregating data from centralized and decentralized exchanges.
-Allows creation of custom data feeds.
+Open-source data aggregator pulling from both centralized and decentralized exchanges, with support for custom data feeds.

 API3 (API3)